ssadedin/ximmer/docs/example.md

 and then downloading running some example data through it.

-We will start with a plain vanilla Ubuntu image and install all the needed dependencies as well as Ximmer itself.
+We will start with a plain vanilla Ubuntu image and install all the needed dependencies as well as Ximmer itself, including 4 CNV callers.
 Then we will download the example data and run the analysis and look at the results.

+_Note_: in this walkthrough we do not run Conifer because it depends on some outdated libraries that make it a bit more tricky to install.

 ## Start an Ubuntu Image